fedenunez/creative-theme-jekyll/bli-guides/bli-advanced-user-guide.md

 Release the button when you get to the desired function number and the LED will start to blink, press the setup button again in order to confirm the function execution.

-In addition to being used to confirm the input function, a single press during normal operation is used to fire System event (refer to [_BeoLiving Intelligence PRO User Guide_](bli-pro-user-guide.md)).
+In addition for being used to confirm the input function, a single press during normal operation is used to fire System event (refer to [_BeoLiving Intelligence PRO User Guide_](bli-pro-user-guide.md)).

 ## Web interface usage